lucasammer/duckyscriptParserPico/README.md

 # current state
 This is the current state of the project, every token that it supports.
 [What we're trying to get to](https://github.com/dekuNukem/duckyPad/blob/master/duckyscript_info.md#List-of-Commands)

+NOTICE: watch out with multiple keys as they are NOT always the same as the official duckyscript keys.
+If you notice a key that is not the same as the original, open an issue.

 ```DuckScript
 REM this is a comment